-The branches of an artificial white tree often turn yellow and this is one of the reasons many stops going for the white artificial Christmas tree.
-However, white artificial Christmas trees can be stopped from turning yellow with proper care and cleaning as well.
+The branches of an artificial white tree often turn yellow, and this is one of the reasons many stops going for the white artificial Christmas tree.
+However, white artificial Christmas trees can be stopped from turning yellow with proper care and cleaning.

 How to Clean Artificial Christmas Tree

-If you own an artificial Christmas tree and want to get it ready for the holiday decoration then it’s time to learn how to get it crusty clean again.
+If you own an artificial Christmas tree and want to prepare it for holiday decoration, it’s time to learn how to clean it crusty again.
 Cleaning artificial Christmas trees is a matter of preference cleaning is often recommended if you want to maintain their color.

 1. Use A Vacuum

-Carefully brush the exposed branches, and it’s best to clean it section by section rather than dusting it all at once.
-Using the handheld vacuum cleaner will also make the job go easier, and it has less suction than the regular vacuum cleaner.
+Carefully brush the exposed branches, and it’s best to clean them section by section rather than dust them all at once.
+Using the handheld vacuum cleaner will also make the job easier, and it has less suction than the regular vacuum cleaner.

 2. Soap And Water

 Mix warm water and soap (preferably dish soap) in a spray bottle and gently wet the branch with it but ensure not to overdo it.
-Clean the dirt water with a microfiber cloth from each section of the branch, this method will leave your tree with a nice scent and get rid of all the musty smell.
+Clean the dirt water with a microfiber cloth from each section of the branch, this method will leave your tree with a lovely scent and eliminate the musty smell.

 3. White Vinegar

 Mix 3 parts white vinegar with 1 part water in a large spray bottle if you are skeptical about using soap and water.
 White vinegar is quite effective in getting rid of dirt accumulation on artificial Christmas trees, and it’s the best method for getting rid of white Christmas tree discoloration.